open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>readOnly</b></td>
         <td>boolean</td>
         <td>
-          readOnly here will force the Quobyte volume to be mounted with read-only permissions.<br/>
+          readOnly here will force the Quobyte volume to be mounted with read-only permissions.
+Defaults to false.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>tenant</b></td>
         <td>string</td>
         <td>
-          tenant owning the given Quobyte volume in the Backend Used with dynamically provisioned Quobyte volu<br/>
+          tenant owning the given Quobyte volume in the Backend Used with dynamically provisioned Quobyte volumes, value is set by the plugin<br/>
         </td>
         <td>false</td>
       </tr><tr>